phaserjs/phaser/README.md

 Looking for development so bleeding-edge it'd even make Freddy Krueger shudder?
 Check out the `v3` folder.
 This is where we're focusing all our efforts on building Phaser 3.
 It is not yet production ready, but we're creating it entirely transparently, so you're welcome (and encouraged) to poke around.
 Just don't try and make a game with it, _yet_.

-Find more details about each release in their respective README files, located in the root of each folder.
+Find more details about each release in their respective README files.

 For the latest information visit the Phaser web site, where we cover all three versions.
 Subscribe to [Phaser World](#newsletter), our weekly newsletter, for the latest news, tutorials and development updates.
 Follow on [Twitter](https://twitter.com/photonstorm) and chat with fellow Phaser developers in our [Slack](http://phaser.io/community/slack) and [Discord](http://phaser.io/community/discord) channels.